 Ensuring Seniors and Veterans Can Continue to See their Doctors

-I continue to work toward a longer-term correction of the long-broken payment formula for Medicare and Tricare doctors, ensuring fairer payments for physicians and helping to make certain that their patients enjoy access to the doctor of their choice.
+While we have now passeda long-term correction to the previously broken payment formula for Medicare and Tricare doctors, I will continue to work on the implementation of the new system to ensure fairer payments for physicians and helping to make certain that their patients enjoy access to the doctor of their choice.

 Eliminating Smuggled Tobacco